Tuesday, November 28, 2023

 Icons

-Unsung heroes prevented the Civil Rights Movement from dying at the hands of authorities as they fought alongside well-known figures who assumed the spotlight as they soldiered behind the scenes.
-When the dust cleared, they were left to pick up the pieces and faced death as first responders.
+Unsung heroes prevented the Civil Rights Movement from dying at the hands of authorities as they fought alongside well-known figures who assumed the spotlight.
+They soldiered behind the scenes and, when the dust cleared, were left to pick up the pieces and faced death as first responders.

 One such leader was Prathia Hall, who put her life on the line for freedom.
-She piqued my interest for the work done in the rural South and the drive to succeed outweighed the forces to keep her down.
+Her work in the rural South piqued my interest, and her drive to succeed outweighed the forces that tried to keep her down.

-It seemed as if Hall had been banned from history or placed on the back burner when I came across her incredible story.
+It seemed as though Hall, born and raised in Philadelphia, Pennsylvania, had been placed on the back burner when I heard her incredible story.
 She was an accomplished orator, poet, and defender of human rights who inspired Dr. Martin Luther King and countless others in her quest to uplift the lives of the economically and politically oppressed.
 Hall worked on their behalf until the end of her life.

-After graduating from Temple University in her hometown of Philadelphia in 1962 with a degree in Political Science, Hall could have enjoyed a comfortable middle-class life away from the pitfalls of the South.
-However, she longed to travel South after studying nonviolence techniques in high school and being arrested on Maryland's Eastern Shore as a junior in college for protesting discrimination.
+In 1962, after graduating from Temple University in Philadelphia with a degree in Political Science, Hall could have enjoyed a comfortable middle-class life away from the pitfalls of the South.
+However, she longed to travel to the deep South after studying nonviolence techniques in high school and being arrested on Maryland's Eastern Shore as a junior in college for protesting discrimination.

-Upon her arrival, Hall joined the Student Nonviolent Coordinating Committee (SNCC) and worked with Charles Sherrod in Southwest Georgia.
-(1) She became one of the first female field leaders, although women played a pivotal role in the movement.
-She was stationed in Terrell County, known as Terrible Terrell, for the way it treated its majority black citizens, which included church burnings, death, and people of color missing for simply standing up for their rights.
+Upon arrival in Southwest Georgia, she joined the Student Nonviolent Coordinating Committee (SNCC) and worked with Charles Sherrod.
+(1) She became one of the first female field leaders and played a role in bringing about change.
+She was stationed in Terrell County, known as Terrible Terrell for how it treated its black majority, including church burnings, and African Americans also went missing for simply standing up for their rights.

-While working in Terrell County, Hall engaged in numerous activities while her life was in constant danger.
-For instance, she went from door to door registering voters, even in the crucial countryside, and helped citizens to pass voter registration tests at local freedom schools.
-As a result, "On September 6, 1962, night riders fired into the home where Hall and other activists were staying, wounding her, Jack Chatfield, and Christopher Allen."
-(2)
+While working with black citizens in Terrell County, Hall engaged in activities that put her life in danger.
+For instance, she went from door to door registering voters, even in the crucial countryside, and helped citizens pass voter registration tests at local freedom schools.
+As a result, "On September 6, 1962, night riders fired into the home where Hall and other activists were staying, wounding her, Jack Chatfield, and Christopher Allen" (2)

-Although Hall faced gunshots and was jailed numerous times in Southwest Georgia, "including the notorious Sasser, Georgia jail," in Terrell County, she would not be deterred.
-(3) When Mount Olive Baptist Church in the Sasser community of Terrell County, which welcomed Civil rights Workers to its mass meetings, was burned to the ground in September of 1962, it bothered her deeply.
+Although Hall faced gunshots and was jailed numerous times in Southwest Georgia, including the infamous Sasser, Georgia jail, in Terrell County, she would not be deterred.
+(3) When Mount Olive Baptist Church in the Sasser community, which welcomed Civil rights Workers to its mass meetings, was burned to the ground in September of 1962, it bothered her deeply.
 During a commemorative ceremony on the church grounds, which included Dr. Martin Luther King, Jr., she delivered a speech in which she repeated the phrase, "I have a dream," according to those in attendance.
 It inspired King, who used her words as the framework for his historic "I Have a Dream" speech in 1963 at the Lincoln Memorial in Washington, D.C.

-Hall also participated in the renowned Albany Movement (`1961-62) in the largest city of Southwest Georgia and home to historically black Albany State College, where SNCC was based.
-Hall, including Dr. Martin Luther King, Jr., encountered police chief Laurie Pritchett, who studied the concept of Non-Violence and used it against the protesters.
-He allowed the marches to proceed peacefully to not arouse national attention.
-Pritchett then calmly arrested large numbers of demonstrators and dispersed them to area detention centers to prevent his jail from filling up to break the back of the movement.
+Hall also participated in the renowned Albany Movement (1961-62) in the largest city of Southwest Georgia and home to historically black Albany State College, where SNCC was based.
+Hall, including Dr. Martin Luther King, Jr., encountered legendary police chief Laurie Pritchett, who studied the concept of nonviolence and used it against the protesters.
+He allowed the marches to proceed peacefully so as to not arouse national attention.
+Pritchett then calmly arrested large numbers of demonstrators and dispersed them to area detention centers to prevent his jail from filling up.
+His goal was to break the back of the movement.

-Although viewed by many as a setback, Hall and others saw their time in Albany as a teaching moment or what strategies could work best in the future.
+Although many viewed their time in Albany as a setback, Hall and others saw it as a teaching moment or a window into what strategies could work best in the future.
 The city soon integrated as African Americans gained better housing, jobs, and education.

-Hall broke with SNCC at this time, which she felt had become militant.
-She endured dire times with the organization, which gave her the opportunity of a lifetime.
+Hall later broke with SNCC, believing it had become militant.
+She endured dire times with the organization, which had given her the opportunity of a lifetime.
 Hall wrapped up business with friends and associates as she pondered her next move.

-Hall later served as a visiting scholar at the Interdenominational Theological Center in Atlanta, GA, and taught at Boston University School of Theology, holding the Martin Luther King Chair of Social Ethics, and focused on womanist theology.
-(6))
+In later years, Hall served as a visiting scholar at the Interdenominational Theological Center in Atlanta, GA, and taught at Boston University School of Theology, holding the Martin Luther King Chair of Social Ethics, and focused on womanist theology.
+(6)

-After a lengthy Hall passed away on April 12, 2002, in Boston, Massachusetts.
-She was remembered as an exceptional orator, freedom fighter, and preacher who went out of her way to make life better for others.
+Following a lengthy illness, Hall passed away on April 12, 2002, in Boston, Massachusetts.
+She was remembered as an exceptional orator, freedom fighter, and preacher who went out of her way for others.

 Sources: Historical records, Wikipedia